Hire a top foreign talent through the Global Talent Stream

 • accelerated work permit processing by Immigration, Refugees and Citizenship Canada (IRCC) for approved applicants (10 business days, 80% of the time)

-Hiring TFWs in British Columbia, Manitoba and Saskatchewan
+Hiring TFWs in British Columbia, Manitoba, Saskatchewan or Nova Scotia

-If you’re hiring TFWs in British Columbia, Manitoba or Saskatchewan, you must apply for the employer registration certificate with the province first and include a copy of the certificate or proof of exemption with your LMIA application.
+If you’re hiring TFWs in British Columbia, Manitoba, Saskatchewan or Nova Scotia, you must apply for the employer registration certificate with the province first and include a copy of the certificate or proof of exemption with your LMIA application.
 Your application will be considered incomplete if submitted without the required documentation.
-Be sure to consider provincial processing times before you submit your LMIA applications.
+Be sure to consider provincial processing times before you submit your LMIA application.

 For more information on provincial laws on the employer registration requirement and possible exemptions in the province, visit the following websites: